 Children younger than 2 years of age should not spend any time watching television or using other electronic media (DVDs, computer and other electronic games).

-A variety of TV programs have been created for children under 2 years, and the temptation to let children watch these programs is understandable, however this is discouraged.
-TV watching has been associated with delays in language and cognitive development, and also attentional problems during childhood.
-While the educational benefit of TV for children under 2 is questionable, the benefits of interactions between children and their parents are undeniable.
+A variety of TV programs have been created for children under 2 years, and the temptation to let children watch these programs is understandable, however is questionable whether.
+TV enhances development in the first two years of life.

 Tips and ideasReducing screen time for all children